Galleria Borghese logo

 Date

-Last quarter of 16th century
+second quarter of the 16th century

 Classification